turingschool/curriculum/source/projects/battleship.markdown

 * If the coordinate has already been shot at, reject the guess and ask them to shoot again
-* If the coordinate misses the opponent ships, mark it with an `O` on the map.
+* If the coordinate misses the opponent ships, output 'Shot Missed'.
+The next time you show the map, mark that location with an `O`.
-* If the coordinate "hits" an opponent ship, mark it with an `H` on the map and enter the Hit Ship sequence below
+* If the coordinate "hits" an opponent ship, enter the Hit Ship sequence below.
+The next time you show the map, mark that location with an `H`.

 Then move to the Enemy Shoots sequence.